 In 2015, McKenna's UW-Oshkosh women placed second at the NCAA Division III Midwest Regional and 15th at the national meet.

-With the men's cross country team, McKenna has coached two All-Americans, seven runners to top-10 finishes at the WIAC Championship and four runners to top-10 showings at the NCAA Division III Midwest Regional.
+With the men's cross country team, McKenna has coached two All-Americans, eight runners to top-10 finishes at the WIAC Championship and four runners to top-10 showings at the NCAA Division III Midwest Regional.

 McKenna returned to the Titans after spending the 2011-12 school year as an assistant coach in both cross country and track & field at Wisconsin Lutheran College.
 He also possesses coaching experience from two years (2009-10) as an assistant coach at Mount Mary University and four years (2005-08) as an assistant coach at Oconomowoc High School.
 McKenna began his coaching career as an assistant coach with the UW-Oshkosh men’s cross country team in 2003.